IBM/ignition/docs/user-guide/creating-a-driver.md

 - deployment as a Docker container
 - deployment on Kubernetes through Helm

-The driver application included in the project is ready to handle infrastructure and/or lifecycle requests with HTTP from Brent and return responses on Kafka - all you need to do is write the code to provide the individual functionality of your driver.
+The driver application included in the project is ready to handle lifecycle requests with HTTP from Brent and return responses on Kafka - all you need to do is write the code to provide the individual functionality of your driver.

 To get started, create a new directory for your project: